 When we think of Hollywood, the first thing that comes to mind is the box office actors and actresses everyone knows - Tom Cruise, Meryl Streep, Tom Hanks, Angelina Jolie...
 But what about names like Taika Waititi (Director), Denis Villeneuve (Director), Joseph Kosinski (Director), Roger Deakins (DP), Caleb Deschanel (DP), John Higgins (Gaffer), Kevin Feige (Producer), or Kathleen Kennedy (Producer).
 All of these people are incredible at what they do and are collectively responsible for films we know and love, such as Star Wars: The Force Awakens, Dune, Top Gun: Maverick, 007 Skyfall, The Shawshank Redemption, and the list goes on.
 My point is, there's much more happening behind the scenes than meets the eye, and these roles deserve to be talked about too.

 Imagine this - a bunch of people coming together to create something amazing in a very short timeframe, some of them complete strangers to each other until they meet on the day.
 Imagine taking literal words and translating that into a moving picture that evokes emotion through light, pictures, and performance.
 Yeah okay - sounds easy.
 Not so fast.
 It requires different types of people and personalities in specific roles to execute.
+A video production set is a collection of talented individuals who bring their expertise to the table to make a project come to life.
 Let’s discuss a few of these roles and what's required from each position.